quantgirluk/Dialid-Santiago/content/blog/_index.md

 ---
 title: Blog
-description: "A random collection of notes, thougths, and references."
+description: "A random collection of notes, thoughts, and references."
 author: "D. Santiago"
 show_post_thumbnail: true
 thumbnail_left: false # for list-sidebar only